hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/layout-and-display/layout-functions-introduction.rst

 ============================================
-Introduction To layout and Display Functions
+Introduction To Layout And Display Functions
 ============================================

 A number of layout and display functions are available to enhance the visual appeal of webpage and wikipage content.
 Currently available layout functions include: